xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

   Completing this tutorial doesn't cost you any Ether.

-* A code editor of your choice that you'll use to build the app.
+* A code editor of your choice that you can use to build the app.

 ## Step 1.
 Create a vanilla React app

-In this step, you'll create a React app using the Create React App tool to easily set up your developer environment and provide the foundation of your "hello world" app.
+In this step, you create a React app using the Create React App tool to easily set up your developer environment and provide the foundation of your "hello world" app.

 The command you run generates all of the folders and files you need to create a vanilla React application and run it in your browser.

-All subsequent steps in this tutorial add code to this vanilla React app to build each feature of the "hello world" app.
+In all subsequent steps, you add code to this vanilla React app to build each feature of your "hello world" app.

 **To create and run a vanilla React app:**